ashprograms/ashprograms.github.io/portfolio/index.md

-# ProtoMars's Portfolio
+# Portfolio
-Programming portfolio for ProtoMars

 ---

 ## About me

 Hello!
-I am ProtoMars, and I am a programmer.
-I work a lot with Roblox, and I enjoy doing backend work.
-I have a lot of experience with Linux, and have been using it since I was 12. (distro i started with and still use to this day is arch)
-I like to make games and Discord bots in my free time.
-I also am interested in AI and machine learning/algorithms.
-Thank you for your interest!
+I'm a programmer, name being ProtoMars.
+I prefer backend development, but I am a full-stack developer.
+I'm a Linux user, and I like to work on Python, HTML, and JS in my free time.

 ---